vegarringdal/simple-html/README.md

 ---

 This is a utility function that can be used if you need to be notified if update happens on a element.
-You will need to reregister if you are called..
+You will need to re-register if you are called..

 ```ts
 updatedCallback(ctx: HTMLElement, call: () => void)